In 2010, Italy implemented the 2006/123/EC Directive of the European Parliament and of the Council, regarding services in the internal market.

-The Directive deals with three major topics, concerning the removal of barriers to freedom of establishment, elimination of obstacles to the free movement of services and, finally, the establishment of mutual trust between Member States.
+The Directive deals with three areas: the first two are concerned with the removal of barriers to the freedom of establishment and the free movement of services, and the third concerns the establishment of mutual trust between Member States.

-- the setting up of “One-stop shops”, through which providers can complete all necessary formalities to carry out their activities;
+- the setting up of single information points through which the company may complete all the necessary formalities necessary to carry out its business;

-- the elimination of legal and administrative obstacles in the services sector.
+- the removal of legal and administrative barriers to the development of the services sector.

 Intra-Community transfers: requirements

 An invoice must be sent in order to transfer or carry out services.
-With regard to the legal nature of the recipient, economic operators can confirm the validity of the VAT number provided by their EU-based clients with the competent Revenue Agency local to the territory in which they are fiscally domiciled.
+With regard to the legal nature of the recipient, economic operators can confirm the validity of the VAT number provided by their EU-based clients with the competent tax authority of the territory where they are domiciled for tax purposes.

-This can also be confirmed through the Revenue Agency’s website.
+This can also be confirmed through the Agenzia delle Entrate’s website.

-In addition, Article 27 of Decree Law No 78/2010 plans new tasks for those who intend to carry out intra-Community operations.
+In addition, the Italian law stipulates tasks for those who intend to carry out intra-Community operations.
 In general, it is stipulated that:

-- the contributor states his intention of starting intra-Community operations when the VAT number is set up;
+- the taxpayer states his intention of starting intra-Community operations when the VAT number is set up;

-- contributors who set up intra-Community operations are placed in a special database by way of a census.
+- taxpayers who carry out intra-Community operations are placed in a special database by way of a census.

 Invoices related to transfers of goods and services provided within the EU by national operators for entities subject to VAT in other Member States must:

-- show the identification number for the VAT of the recipient or the client in the Member State in which they are based;
+- show the identification number for VAT purposes, of the recipient or the client in the Member State in which they are based;

 - be numbered progressively for each calendar year;